Information for Authors

 The Review features balanced, scholarly contributions from social work and social welfare scholars, as well as from members of the various allied disciplines engaged in research on human behavior, social systems, history, public policy, and social services.
 The journal welcomes contributions on a wide range of topics, such as child welfare, poverty, homelessness, community intervention, race and ethnicity, clinical practice, and mental health.
 The Review also features discerning essays and substantive, critical book reviews.

-Social Service Review is edited by Michael R. Sosin and the faculty of the School of Social Service Administration at the University of Chicago.
+Social Service Review is edited by Susan J. Lambert and the faculty of the School of Social Service Administration at the University of Chicago.

 Please address editorial correspondence to:

 Telephone: (773) 702-1165; Fax: (773) 702-0874